Enrol as a cross-institute or cross-study mode student

 You will be charged and invoiced by RMIT.
 Please note that Fees may vary from year to year.

-If you currently have a HECS-HELP or FEE-HELP loan with your home institution, you’ll still need to apply for a new HECS-HELP or FEE-HELP loan when you enrol with RMIT.
+If you currently have a HECS-HELP or FEE-HELP loan with your home university, you’ll still need to apply for a new HECS-HELP or FEE-HELP loan when you enrol with RMIT.
 For more loan information, please see HELP Loans and VET Student Loans.

 If you would like to take out a loan for the Student services and amenities fee (SSAF), please apply for SA-HELP.